Investors growing concerned about Turkey's new policy team

 The International Monetary Fund (IMF) said last month that Turkey needs a tighter monetary stance to bring down inflation.

-Erdogan favours consumption-led growth and has said that high interest rates cause inflation, a stance that is at odds with orthodox economics.
+Erdogan favors consumption-led growth and has said that high interest rates cause inflation, a stance that is at odds with orthodox economics.

 Gedikli’s comments, which caused the lira currency to weaken, prompted some speculation that Deputy Prime Minister Mehmet Simsek, who is seen as an one of the remaining anchors of investor confidence, may be on the way out.